Choosing eye masks for dry eyes

 Some patients with dry eye syndrome use a dry eye sleep mask at night or during naps.
 A dry eye sleep mask may work well for patients with dry eye who:

-• Sleep under a fan or near a drafts from air conditioning unit that dries out the eyes at night
+- Sleep under a fan or near a draft from an air conditioning unit that dries out the eyes at night

 See your eye doctor

 Do you worry that your tired eyes could be a sign of dry eye?
-See your eye doctor for a checkup right away.
-Eye care professionals can recommend a variety of dry eye treatments that may help you get relief from this uncomfortable eye condition.
+See your eye doctor for a checkup.
+They can tell you whether you may have temporary eye dryness or signs of dry eye syndrome.
+An eye doctor can recommend a variety of dry eye treatments to help you find relief.